-Route 10 will be realigned from Northrise Drive, Rinconada Bataan Memorial Highway to Elks Drive and Del Rey Boulevard to improve coverage in North Las Cruces and serve a major employer in Convergys.
-The shorter route length will also result in improved schedule reliability, thereby reducing the number of missed connections or delays at the Mesilla Valley Intermodal Transit Terminal.
+Route 10 will be realigned from Northrise Drive, Rinconada, Bataan Memorial Highway to Elks Drive and Del Rey Boulevard to improve coverage in North Las Cruces and further extended south to serve North Triviz Drive and North Telshor Boulevard.
+This route will serve several major employers, grocery stores and the Social Security office off of North Telshor Boulevard.